 The Four Rules of Gun Safety direct us to always keep guns pointed in a safe direction.
 Pointing a gun at someone — whether loaded or not — violates that prime safety rule.
 And, thus, social etiquette.

 Most shooters like to shoot without worrying about being shot.
-Muzzling someone at a gun range isn’t the best way to win friends and influence people, but it is a terrific way to become a ballistic persona non grata, get chewed out, and possibly ejected.
+Muzzling someone at a gun range isn’t the best way to win friends and influence people, but it is a terrific way to become a ballistic persona non grata, get chewed out, and possibly ejected from the premises.

 2. Offer unsolicited advice to other shooters